Johnny Salton: Career

 The book Going Underground: American Punk 1979-1989 described Salton's presence on the South Florida scene, noting that he and "his formidable guitar skills...seemed to be in just about every band in town."
 That passage described a group called Crank.
-Another punk-oriented outfit that included Salton was The Reactions, whose singles became high-priced collectors' items, notably in Japan.
+Another punk-oriented outfit that included Salton was The Reactions, whose singles became high-priced collector's items, notably in Japan.
 Salton also played bass for this group.

 Attention to Salton broadened as part of the group Charlie Pickett and the Eggs.
 The group formed in the late 1970s and released its debut album, Live at the Button, in 1982 on Open Records, a local label in Miami associated with Open Books & Records.
 It was well reviewed by England's music weekly, Melody Maker.
 An EP, Cowboy Junkie Au-Go-Go (also on Open Records) followed in 1984.
 It won praise from respected rock writer Robert Christgau of The Village Voice, who called it "ace country-punk."

 Salton was also featured on the 1988 album by Charlie Pickett and the MC3, The Wilderness (issued by Safety Net Records).
 Trouser Press noted, "Salton's blistering blues-based guitar excitement provides fiery encouragement."

 Songwriting was another aspect of Salton's work.
 "Memories" was a cut on the 1987 album Cuba by The Silos, co-written with that group's Bob Rupe.
 It was described as one of the album's strongest songs and as a top-notch tune.

 From 1984 onward, he also led a group called the Psycho Daisies.
 The South Florida Sun-Sentinel described the Daisies in 2003 as "'60s garage...in its purest form" and Salton as a survivor of the rock 'n' roll wars.
 The following year, the Miami New Times called them the "Best Local Rock Band," citing Salton's "heart, soul, and gift."